Alfie Joey: Career

 He appeared in the first two series on Mitch Benn's Crimes Against Music on BBC Radio 4 with Robin Ince, first broadcast in 2004 and 2005.

 He is a lifelong Sunderland A.F.C. fan.
 In 2018, Joey appeared in episode 6 of Sunderland 'Til I Die, a Netflix web-series about Sunderland AFC.

+Awards

+Alfie won Communicator of the Year at the 2023 CIPR Awards.

+The Customs House Theatre made him an Honorary Fellow in 2023.